service-design-tools/sdt-website/_tutorials/how-to-design-ai-based-services-in-a-conscious-and-responsible-way.md

 ---
-title: How to design AI-based services in a conscious and responsible way?
+title: How to understand and shape AI-enabled services and operations ?
 subtitle: AI is rapidly transforming services, to navigate this change, we propose a framework designed to thoughtfully approach AI implementation.
 category: Thematic